Get a free, no obligation personal loan quote with rates as low as 9.99%

 How to calculate your home equity?

-Equity is the difference between what an asset is worth and how much you owe for that asset, including mandatory fees such as property taxes and selling expenses (click here to learn more about home equity).
+Equity is the difference between what an asset is worth and how much you owe for that asset, including mandatory fees such as property taxes and selling expenses.

 Should I file a consumer proposal instead of bankruptcy?

 A consumer proposal is a better option than bankruptcy if your home has accumulated an immense amount of equity.
+As mentioned, your home could be seized if you have a lot of equity.
 Part of a consumer proposal is paying out the equity value of your home, the same as with a bankruptcy.
 However, with a proposal, the payments will be spread out over a longer period of time when compared to a bankruptcy.
-In addition, to make a consumer proposal more attractive, you can offer to pay more than the home equity value but still pay it back over a longer period of time.

 Lisa Rennie avatar on Loans Canada